cesarvr/blog/content/post/deploy-ocp.md

 # output
 NAME         TYPE      FROM         LATEST node-binary   Source    Binary       0

-# The created image stream.
-oc get is

-# output
-NAME         DOCKER REPO                                           TAGS      UPDATED node-binary   docker-registry.default.svc:5000/hello01/node-binary
 ```

-As we mention before this method require that we provide the binary, so let first clone that repository manually:
+Now as we said before we need to handle the construction of our application externally:

 ```
 git clone https://github.com/cesarvr/hello-world-nodejs
 cd cesarvr/hello-world-nodejs
+npm install  # install the depedencies.
 ```

-Now we are inside our folder where our scripts are we need to push the content to the build.
+After executing ```npm install``` our application is ready to run.
+Next step then is to push the content of our folder to the BuildConfig:

 ```
 oc start-build node-binary --from-dir=.
 Uploading directory "." as binary input for the build ...
 ```
-This command will push your scripts into the build config process and it will trigger, think of it like a replacement of the ```git clone``` command in the usual build process.
+This command will push your scripts into the build configuration object and trigger the build process jumping all the building steps and just creating our image.

- If Java is your thing the steps are almost the same but you would be interested in the ```.jar``` file.
-You should use ``` --from-file= ``` instead and of course, the build image should be Java compatible:
+If you are a Java developer, you need to choose the appropriate builder image (wildfly, jboss or redhat-openjdk18), use ```--from-file``` instead of ```--from-dir``` and pass your *jar/pom.xml*.

  ```
  # Pushing jar binary
  oc start-build java-binary-build --from-file=root.jar

- # Pushing pom.xml
+ # or Pushing pom.xml
  oc start-build java-binary-build --from-file=pom.xml
  ```

- Everything should work the same as our example above, only different is that may take more time.
+ Everything should work the same as our example above, only difference is that might take more time to boot up.

-> *When to use this?* This type of builds are great when you are using our going to use an alternative mechanism to build the binary.
-Typical situation are working in a established or legacy Jenkins configuration outside of Openshift that generates the binary.
-Then this type of build config is for you.
+> *When to use this?* If you have a legacy build system/framework in place that is not compatible with any builder image, example: Wildfly only supports Maven and my team is using Gradle.
+What I would do in that case is to generate my binary as usual and then use this strategy to create my final image.

-## Dockerfile
+## 3 Dockerfile

-This way of creating a build config expects a Dockerfile to build our image, which mean there is not involvement of [source to image](https://github.com/openshift/source-to-image).
+This way you take care of the build process and image creation but we want to delegate it's construction to the BuildConfig, this way it can grab the base image from our private/corporate repository.
+This method require us to define a Dockerfile and delegate it's construction to the BuildConfig.

 Let's define our Dockerfile, I'll call it [build.Dockerfile](https://gist.github.com/cesarvr/fac37fa7825f5ad7a576801fed07d0c8).